 The main treatments for post-traumatic stress disorder (PTSD) are psychotherapy and medication.

 Traumatic events can be very difficult to come to terms with, but confronting your feelings and seeking professional help is often the only way of effectively treating PTSD.

-It is possible for PTSD to be successfully treated many years after the traumatic event occurred, which means it is never too late to seek help.
+It's possible for PTSD to be successfully treated many years after the traumatic event occurred, which means it's never too late to seek help.

 Before having treatment for PTSD, a detailed assessment of your symptoms will be carried out to ensure treatment is tailored to your individual needs.

-Your GP will often carry out an initial assessment, but you will be referred to a mental health specialist for further assessment and treatment if you have had symptoms of PTSD for more than four weeks or your symptoms are severe.
+Your GP will often carry out an initial assessment, but you'll be referred to a mental health specialist for further assessment and treatment if you've had symptoms of PTSD for more than four weeks or your symptoms are severe.